 Foundation Failure Warning Signs

-- Wet Basement Blocks – Basement blocks can become saturated with water, if the wall is failing
+Basement blocks can become saturated with water, if the wall is failing.

 - Plumbing Leaks – Plumbing leaks sometimes go unnoticed.
 Over time, as water or sewage, leaks under the home, it begins to pool around the foundation on the soil.
 Wet soil expands, causing a foundation to settle atop of the new soil formation.